MG 30: Germany

 Rheinmetall's Borsig office modified the MG 30 design for use as an aircraft gun, producing the Flugzeugmaschinengewehr 15, or MG 15 machine gun.
 The primary changes were the use of a double-drum magazine holding 75 rounds, and the removal of the stock for use inside the cramped quarters of a bomber.

 Further modification in 1936 led to the MG 17, which included provisions for belt-fed ammo in addition to the drums, increased the rate of fire to about 1,200 rpm, and with its design incorporating a closed-bolt firing cycle, was suitable for use on a synchronization gear system-equipped aircraft for shooting through the aircraft's own propeller.

 7.92×57mm weapons were no longer considered useful by the Luftwaffe once enough MG 131s were available.
 The partial armour protection of most new military aircraft had caught up with the 7.92×57mm SmK cartridge by 1940.
-Many MG 15, MG 17 and more modern 7.92 mm MG 81 were then used by forces on the ground, especially since 1944.
+Many MG 15, MG 17 and more modern 7.92 mm MG 81 were then used by forces on the ground, especially from 1944.
 Many were modified with a bipod and simple metal stock, and other belt-fed MG 17 and MG 81 were built into dedicated anti-air machine gun twin and quad mounts.